 5 Extremely Effective Putting Drills

-Learn to sink more putts with to these tips from the team at Superstition Mountain Golf and Country Club and various pros from around the world.
+Improve your ability to sink more putts with these expert tips from the team at Superstition Mountain Golf and Country Club and pros worldwide.

 Step 1 – Pick a target on the ground at least 20 feet away from you, such as the bottom of the flagstick.
 Burn that target into your brain.